 No. Employers may not pay subminimum wage to employees with a disability who are working in Seattle.
-OLS prohibited paying subminimum wage to employees with a disability in the 2017 Minimum Wage rule revisions; this prohibition was codified in 2018.
+OLS prohibited paying subminimum wage to employees with a disability in the 2017 Minimum Wage rule revisions; this prohibition was codified into the Minimum Wage Ordinance in 2018.